Minimize the Cost of Your ADU

 Reduce size to save fees

 Smaller ADUs have much lower fees than larger ADUs.
 ADUs less than 750 square feet are exempt from impact fees, and ADUs less than or equal to 640 square feet are exempt from both impact fees and most building permit review fees.
 These savings can add up.
 For example, the County fees for a new construction ADU of 750 square feet are about $25,000, compared to about $5,000 for a 640-square-foot ADU.
+Note that JADUs, while small, do not have the same fee waivers as ADUs.

 Smart site planning